 Embroidery serves many purposes for Shiratori.
 It’s a meditative practice and a way to commit herself to a project.
 Shiratori says it becomes a manic space for her to occupy.
 She gets lost in it.
 It’s also rooted in domesticity and self-sufficiency.
 Her mother taught her to sew at a young age so that if a hem ripped, she could rely on herself to fix it.

-Shiratori’s visual language traffics in archetypal symbols; delicate hands and flowers, celestial lunar faces evoking imagery of the fluidity of water and Georges Méliès’s film A Trip to the Moon.
+Shiratori’s visual language traffics in archetypal symbols; delicate hands and flowers, celestial lunar faces evoking the imagery of Georges Méliès’s A Trip to the Moon, and the fluidity of water.
 Hands can build the ideal world we want to live in.
 Flowers represent regeneration and the human psyche.
 And water, a life-giving yet destructive force, represents the duality of human nature.

 She is attracted to the approachability of the symbols she utilizes and makes her own.
 She has created a vocabulary that doesn’t translate into words of any language, but for Shiratori, they express the messages and stories she wants to tell.